Free Mexico Travel Guide and Travel Information

 On the east side of the substructure a smaller, inset stairway leads up to an inner chamber.
 A burial was discovered under the chamber floor which held the remains of a male and female, presumably of noble lineage.

-What is really striking here is that there is a fair amount of original smooth stucco remaining on the pyramid surface, especially the inner stairway, which helps to show how these structures looked in their finished state when actually in use.
+What is striking here is that there is a fair amount of original smooth stucco remaining on the pyramid surface, especially the inner stairway, which helps to show how these structures looked in their finished state when actually in use.

 The sub-structure has been dated to the Late Pre-Classic (300 B.C.-200 A.D.).